krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 > We call a system *convergent*
 > if $\Delta$ exists and is finite, and *divergent* otherwise.

-To summarize: in a fully convergent system, the average presence density over time converges toward a finite value and stays there.
+To summarize: in a fully convergent system, the  presence density over time converges toward a finite value and stays there.
 Intuitively, this means that after observing enough of the system’s history, additional observation does not significantly alter our understanding of its long-term behavior.